Welcome to the Hidden Grove Substack.

-Hi!
-I’m Ryan.
-I’m a professional programmer who works in the gaming industry, mainly on engines and tools.
-On the side, I do the same kind of programming—games, engines, tools—as well as research and development into new forms of code editors, compilers, development environments, design systems, and operating systems.
+My name is Ryan.
+I’m a professional programmer who works in the gaming industry on engines and tools.
+In my own time, I work on engines, tools, and games, as well as research and development into new forms of code editors, compilers, development environments, design systems, and operating systems.

 I love the human adventure—the endeavor for meaningful and worthwhile lives, and the unending drive towards artistic, philosophical, spiritual, mathematical, and scientific horizons.
-I think this adventure is only possible through the empowerment of the individual.
-This is why I care about computing—it has been one of the greatest engines of individual liberty in history, and thus all manifestations of that liberty: widespread communicative abilities, ubiquitous critique and contempt for illegitimate authority, new forms of art, new modes of human existence through human-computer-interaction, and scientific and mathematical exploration.
+This adventure is only possible through the empowerment of the individual.
+This is why I care about computing.
+It has been one of the greatest engines of individual liberty in history, and thus all manifestations of that liberty: widespread communicative abilities, ubiquitous critique and contempt for illegitimate authority, new forms of art, new modes of human existence through human-computer-interaction, and scientific and mathematical exploration.